Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Abstract

 \section{Abstract}

 This paper introduces Interpretability-Guided Bi-objective Optimization (IGBO), a framework that trains interpretable models by incorporating structured domain knowledge via a bi-objective formulation.
 IGBO encodes feature importance hierarchies as a Directed Acyclic Graph (DAG) via Central Limit Theorem-based construction and uses Temporal Integrated Gradients (TIG) to measure feature importance.
-To address the Out-of-Distribution (OOD) problem in TIG computation, we propose an Optimal Path Oracle that learns data-manifold-aware integration paths.
-Theoretical analysis establishes convergence properties via a geometric projection mapping $\mathcal{P}$ and proves robustness to mini-batch noise.
-Central Limit Theorem-based construction of the interpretability DAG ensures statistical validity of edge orientation decisions.
-Empirical results on time-series data demonstrate IGBO's effectiveness in enforcing DAG constraints with minimal accuracy loss, outperforming standard regularization baselines.
+The framework employs a \emph{Relative Importance Score} \(H_k(\mathbf{X},\theta)\) that quantifies the normalized cumulative attribution of each feature over time.
+We propose a geometric projection mapping $\mathcal{P}$ for combining task and interpretability gradients, and prove convergence to Pareto-stationary points.
+To address the Out-of-Distribution problem in TIG computation, we outline an Optimal Path Oracle architecture, which we leave for future work.
+Central Limit Theorem-based construction of the interpretability DAG provides statistical guarantees on acyclicity and transitivity, with an unconditional guarantee for the median threshold and conditional guarantees for higher confidence levels.